symfony/symfony-docs/book/internals/event_dispatcher.rst

 -----------------------

 The most common way to listen to an event is to register an *event listener* with the dispatcher.
 This listener can listen to one or more events and is notified each time those events are dispatched.

 Another way to listen to events is via an *event subscriber*.
 An event subscriber is a PHP class that's able to tell the dispatcher exactly which events it should subscribe to.
 It implements the :class:`Symfony\\Component\\EventDispatcher\\EventSubscriberInterface` interface, which requires a single static method called ``getSubscribedEvents``.
-Take the following example of a subscriber that subscribes to the ``onCoreResponse`` and ``onStoreOrder`` events:
+Take the following example of a subscriber that subscribes to the ``core.response`` and ``store.order`` events:

 .. code-block:: php

     namespace Acme\StoreBundle\Event;

     use Symfony\Component\EventDispatcher\EventSubscriberInterface;
     use Symfony\Component\HttpKernel\Event\FilterResponseEvent;